What to pack / Where to go / Before you go / Country Summaries / On the road / Resources / Links / Home

 • Cairo/Luxor, Egypt

-Honorary mentions: Krakow (historic Polish city), Edinburgh, Romania's Transylvania with its rolling hills, mountains and medieval towns and castles, Bali and the Gili Islands, Kyoto and Gyeongju
+* Honorary mentions: Bolivia's 'death road' out of La Paz, Edinburgh, Romania's Transylvania with its rolling hills, mountains and medieval towns and castles, Bali and the Gili Islands, Kyoto and Gyeongju, Korea.

 • Varanasi (and pretty much all of Northern India)